 Paper Organisation.
 This paper is structured as follows.
 Section 2 surveys work we consider related to ours.
-Section 3 describes the data path to be followed to create highly stylised animations.
-In Section 4 we show some examples.
-Finally Section 5 is our conclusions section in which we also discuss our results and set the contexts for future work.
+Section 3 describes the data path to be followed to create highly stylised animations from drawings while Section 4 elaborates on incorporating real footage.
+In Section 5 we show some examples.
+Finally Section 6 is our conclusions section in which we also discuss our results and set the contexts for future work.